prometheus/prometheus/docs/querying/examples.md

 # Query examples

 Most of these examples will work on a standard installation of Prometheus.
-Once these examples start using metric names starting with `instance_`, you will also need a working a working node_exporter running and configured for these examples to work.
+Once these examples start using metric names starting with `node`, you will also need a working a working node_exporter running and configured for these examples to work.